scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/brand_guidelines.md

 | LinkedIn Banner   | banner_linkedin.png          | `1128x191`       |
 | PRG Profile Badge | prg_optimized/collection.png | `138x51`         |

+> [!IMPORTANT]
+> I suggest exporting the vectors @2x to double the size for display.
-- Below breaks down the above table and provides more information on each design.
+> View the below break down for the above table, it provides more information on each design.

 ## Icon